Equamer, 10 mg+20 mg+10 mg capsules 30 pcs

 Very rare: hepatocellular and cholestatic jaundice, hepatitis.

-Very rare: increased sweating, vesicles, Stevens-Johnson syndrome, toxic epidermal necrolysis, exudative erythema multiforme, skin pseudolymphoma.
+Very rare: increased sweating, pemphigus, Stevens-Johnson syndrome, toxic epidermal necrolysis, exudative erythema multiforme, cutaneous pseudolymphoma.

 – Musculoskeletal and connective tissue disorders